fodela/Data-Structure-and-Algorithm/lessons.md

 1. Header next points to the new node.
 2. Previous front node prev points to the new node
 3. New node's prev points to header and
-4. New node's next points to the prev front node
+4. New node's next points to the previous front node

+### Deleting a node

+The two neighbors of the node to be deleted are linked directly to each other As a result, that node will no longer be considered part of the list and it can be reclaimed by the system.
+Because of sentinels, the same implementation can be used when deleting the first or the last element of a sequence.